NE-Robotics/In-Control/www/docs/INDEX.md

 ![In Control](/docs/resources/logo-black.png)

-In Control is a dashboard, datalogger, & debug utility for FIRST robotics teams, built on top of Advantage Kit a datalogging and viewing utility.
+In Control is a dashboard, datalogger, & debug utility for FIRST robotics teams, built from Advantage Kit, Advantage Scope, & Ico

 ## Getting Started